Learn the difference between React Native Expo and React Native CLI

 A good analogy is to compare Angular vs. React.

 Angular is an MVC framework that forces you to adopt a set of rules to build your application (the Angular way).
 E.g. you have to use TypeScript if you build Angular Apps.
 You also can’t just break out of an Angular app, because by using Angular, your app becomes an Angular app.
-This is kinda how Expo is.
+This is kinda how the Expo CLI is.

 MVC stands for Model View Controller.

-Btw the above is not a judgment.
 The advantage of using frameworks/tools that enforce rules is that you as a developer won’t have to make as many decisions.
 It’s also convenient that you know that the community is following the same set of rules, which means that code documentation and support will be more consistent.

 The downside is when you need to break the rules, and you might not be able to or have to work hard to do it.
 You should make decisions based on context.
 Assess the requirements of your app, then make a decision.

-If you have already written down exactly the type of features that your app needs and the pre-existing Expo component library already has everything you need, well then it makes sense to use Expo, to save time and money.
+If you have already written down exactly the type of features that your app needs and the pre-existing Expo component library already has everything you need, then it makes sense to use Expo, to save time and money.

 If, however, you’re like me, and working on an app that either has a handful of features that Expo don’t provide — or there’s uncertainty about the requirements of your future features, well then React Native CLI makes sense.